-- A loose bodice (attached to a built-in leotard) with gathers at the shoulder, tummy and hip.
+- Lastly, a loose bodice (attached to a built-in leotard) with gathers at the shoulder, tummy and hip.
 This soft, feminine look disguises her classic female tummy and gives her plenty of breathing room while keeping her slim-looking.

 On a personal note: The aspect of this dress that most surprised me is how well the white fringe works on this dress.

 Maria said this was an alteration she had LeNique make to the dress after purchase.
-Excellent decision, Maria!
+So, excellent decision, Maria!

 - It is a strong contrast color

-- The angle of the skirt is very steep, creating a long line all by itself.
+- Additionally, the angle of the skirt is very steep, creating a long line all by itself.